Death mask: Casts

 The Roman élites used during the funerals "death masks" which were in fact casts made during life.
 These masks were displayed, after one's death in his family's atrium as a sign of social and political prominence.
-This usage was already established by the 2nd century BC, and continued to be used into the 4th and perhaps as late as the 6th century AD.
+This usage was already established by the 2nd century BC and continued to be used into the 4th and perhaps as late as the 6th century AD.

 In the late Middle Ages, the masks were not interred with the deceased.
 Instead, they were used in funeral ceremonies and were later kept in libraries, museums, and universities.
-Death masks were taken not only of deceased royalty and nobility (Henry VIII, Sforza), but also of eminent people: composers, dramaturges, military and political leaders, philosophers, poets, and scientists, such as Dante Alighieri, Ludwig van Beethoven, Napoleon Bonaparte (whose death mask was taken on the island of Saint Helena), Filippo Brunelleschi, Frédéric Chopin, Oliver Cromwell (whose death mask is preserved at Warwick Castle), Joseph Haydn, John Keats, Franz Liszt, Blaise Pascal, Nikola Tesla (commissioned by his friend Hugo Gernsback and now displayed in the Nikola Tesla Museum), Torquato Tasso, and Voltaire.
-As in ancient Rome, death masks were often subsequently used in making marble sculpture portraits, busts, or engravings of the deceased.
+Death masks were taken not only of deceased royalty and nobility (Henry VIII, Sforza), but also of eminent people: composers, dramaturges, military and political leaders, philosophers, poets, and scientists, such as Dante Alighieri, Ludwig van Beethoven, Max Reger, Napoleon Bonaparte (whose death mask was taken on the island of Saint Helena), Filippo Brunelleschi, Frédéric Chopin, Oliver Cromwell (whose death mask is preserved at Warwick Castle), Joseph Haydn, John Keats, Franz Liszt, Blaise Pascal, Nikola Tesla (commissioned by his friend Hugo Gernsback and now displayed in the Nikola Tesla Museum), Torquato Tasso, Richard Wagner and Voltaire.

 In Russia, the death mask tradition dates back to the times of Peter the Great, whose death mask was taken by Carlo Bartolomeo Rastrelli.
 Also well known are the death masks of Nicholas I, and Alexander I. Stalin's death mask is on display at the Stalin Museum in Gori, Georgia.
 One of the first real Ukrainian death masks was that of the poet Taras Shevchenko, taken by Peter Clodt von Jürgensburg in St. Petersburg, Russia.
 In early spring of 1860 and shortly before his death in April 1865, two life masks were created of President Abraham Lincoln.

 Science

 Death masks were increasingly used by scientists from the late 18th century onwards to record variations in human physiognomy.
 The life mask was also increasingly common at this time, taken from living people.
-Anthropologists used such masks to study physiognomic features in famous people and notorious criminals.